What is PaaS—advantages, disadvantages, and cost

 – it is built on shared good practices

 One of the reasons I am such a huge fan of using a PaaS solution is the fact that it offers big advantages compared to other computing services, like Database as a Service (DBaaS), object-based storage, and many others.
-We are not going to dive into the comparison between the characteristics and use of PaaS and other cloud computing models (i.e. IaaS and SaaS) in this article, but make sure you stay tuned because we’ll be covering this topic in a future blog post!
+We are not going to dive into the comparison between the characteristics and use of PaaS and other cloud computing models (i.e. IaaS and SaaS) in this article, but you can check this article we wrote!

 Most of the added value that Platform as a Service brings is the fact that it provides developers with all the necessary tools to stay focused on what they do best: coding!
 Managing infrastructure or building complex solutions is not how you want to utilize your developers’ expertise.
 Not to mention that finding developers with this particular skill set is significantly difficult and expensive.